JakinCS/SpanishDex/README.md

 I created the prototype in Figma.
 It is high-quality, and I put a lot of effort into making it *interactive*.
 Check it out!

 [Figma Prototype](https://www.figma.com/proto/3fpV6gGIeCu5xWYL131f1m/SpanishDex?node-id=526-5542&node-type=canvas&viewport=255%2C203%2C0.3&t=Zm7Bkl52VzJ6oVi6-0&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=526%3A6854)

+### Project Vision (features)
+ - Have a homepage describing the purpose of the application and pointing the user to sign up or log in.
+ - Give the users and option to contact the website owner with a form right on the homepage.
+ - Provide two sign up or log in options:
+   - Authenticate with a username and password.
+   - Authenticate with Google OAuth.
+ - Allow the users to reset their password if they forgot.
+ - Have a dashboard with a list of the user's flashcard decks along with some statistics
+ - Ability to create flashcards and make decks to store the flashcards
+ - Have a page for each flashcard deck.
+This pages lists the flashcards in the deck and gives the user the option to listen to the Spanish word's pronunciation
+ - Be able to edit and delete flashcards and decks
+ - Allow the user to practice flashcards:
+   - They could practice all their weak words contained in all their decks.
+(Weak words are determined by a spaced repetition algorithm.
+More details below)
+   - They could practice all the weak words of an individual deck.
+   - They could aslo practice all the words of an individual deck.
+ - Have an account page where the user can edit their username, email, password and profile picture.

+### Project Status (completed features)
+ - The homepage is fully completed except for the functionality of the contact form.
+ - Authentication is implemented
+   - I used Auth.js for authentication, implementing the Credentials and OAuth providers
+   - User accounts are stored in MongoDB
+   - Users can log out and log in seamlessly.
+ - Users can now reset their password.
+   - First they enter their email into a form.
+   - An email is sent to their inbox with a link that is used to reset their password.
+   - I used Sendgrid to send emails.

 ### Spaced Learning Algorithm
 This application will use a spaced learning algorithm to determine when a word is considered "weak" or, in other words, needs to be practiced.